SenorKarlos/StripeWall/README.md

 - Start the bot with PM2 `pm2 start wall.js`.
 Read the PM2 docs to have the bot automatically start as a service in the event of a power failure, restart, or other issue.

-# FAQ:
+# General Information:

-What does this bot do?

-- This bot gatekeeps a discord role and manages discord users with stripe subscriptions.
+- This bot gatekeeps discord roles and manages discord users with stripe subscriptions, Lifetime Roles & manually tracked (ie. cash payments).

-Does this bot take one-time payments?

-- Not currently.
-I may add it in the future.

-How does a user unsubscribe?

-- Direct the user to your /subscribe URL, and they click "Unsubscribe".
-I may add a dedicated Unsubscribe page in the future.

-Is payment information safe?
+- All account management is done via /login and Stripe Customer Checkout/Portal.
+One-Time, Manually Tracked and Lifetime users will see a static page with expiry dates, Stripe customers will be presented with the Management Portal, and new customers or those within a day of expiry are shown your configured checkout options.

 - The bot does not deal directly with any payment information.
-The payment html page uses the Stripe.js Checkout directly on their service platform.
-The bot receives a token sent by stripe to assign payment information to a Customer the bot creates.
-We do not need to worry about payment information security for this as is it all in the hands of Stripe.

-How do I manually assign people a donor role so that the bot wont remove?

-- Simply use a different role from your controlled role and configure your services accordingly, or have the user visit the subscribe link once to make an entry and change thier plan_id in the Database to 'Lifetime'.
+All information is entered and updated on Stripe hosted pages.
+The bot receives tokens sent by Stripe to track current plans or the last one-time purchase made.

+- User Identification in the database is as follows:
+ - "Lifetime" manual = true, temp_plan_expiration = 9999999999
+ - "Manually Tracked" manual = true, temp_plan_expiration = <insert unix timestamp of expiry>
+ - "One Time" (set by bot) manual = false, temp_plan_expiration = unix expiry calced by bot

 How do I get the subscription plan_id?

-- In Stripe Dashboard, go to Products > Click on the Product > Click on the Pricing Plan > Copy the ID from the Details section.
+- In Stripe Dashboard, go to Products > Click on the Product > Click on the Price > Copy the ID from the Details section.
 Should look like plan_If7w44wkjh479Sdf or price_If7w44wkjh479Sdf depending on when the product was created and your API version.

 How do I make a webhook?